Updated: Nov 21

 A Return Home

-The domestic turkey, despite having originated right here in the Americas, never made it further north the the very southern extents of the modern day United States.
-It wasn't until European settlers landed on the shores of the Eastern United States, bringing with the a variety of domestic animal species, that the domestic turkey made a return to the Americas and found a new home here in the Eastern U.S.
+The domestic turkey, despite having originated right here in the Americas, never made it further north than the very southern extents of the modern day United States.
+It wasn't until European settlers landed on the shores of the Eastern United States, bringing with them a variety of domestic animal species, that the domestic turkey made a return to the Americas and found a new home here in the Eastern U.S.

 The settlers of the Virginia and Massachusetts Bay colonies had long been caring for domestic turkeys but the turkey interestingly is thought to not have actually been the main course for the now famous 1621 meal Massachusetts Bay colonists shared with local Native American tribesmen/women.
 It wasn't until the 1800's that turkey consistently became the centerpiece for Thanksgiving meals throughout the country!